April 2, 2021

-Rural and isolated communities in the National Park are being impacted by the Covid-19 crisis – both in relation to health, well-being and the economy.
-Community groups and volunteers are responding magnificently to those in most need in their local areas.
-The National Park Authority is working hard to ensure support and guidance is coordinated effectively.
+The Covid-19 crisis has had a significant impact on communities in the National Park – both in relation to health, well-being and the economy.
+Community groups and volunteers have responded magnificently to those in most need in their local areas and the National Park Authority is working hard to ensure support and guidance is coordinated effectively.

 Please check our Covid-19/Coronavirus digital advice hub for up-to-date support and advice on: